Siteseen Logo

 March 8, 1802 by the 1802 Judiciary Act.

-The 1801 Judiciary Act for kids: Midnight Judges - The 'Lame Duck' Congress
+The 1801 Judiciary Act: Midnight Judges - The 'Lame Duck' Congress

 Thomas Jefferson was voted as the next President in November 1800, but would not assume office until March in the following year.
 This enabled President Adams to get things done before the new president and his political party took over.
 The two men were from opposing political parties.
 Adams was a Federalist and Jefferson a Democrat-Republican.
 During the time between the end of the old presidency and the start of the new, the 'Lame Duck' Congress took the opportunity to pass the Judiciary Act of 1801 to give Adams the power to appoint new judges.
 This ensured additional Federalists would be in powerful positions in the new government.